tinamayswinkels/sukhavati/_posts/2025-04-17-what-to-expect-from-a-liver-detox-retreat-at-sukhavati.md

     index: true
 permalink:
 ---
+# What to Expect from a Liver Detox Retreat at Sukhavati

 Curious about what actually happens on a liver detox retreat?
 At Sukhavati, we don’t believe in crash cleanses or one-size-fits-all solutions.
 Our Ayurvedic detox programs are designed to be personalised, nourishing, and deeply restorative—supporting not just your liver, but your whole system: body, mind, and spirit.

 ### Your Journey Begins with a Consultation